Asian fetish: In popular media

 Mirroring the larger mainstream culture, within hip-hop culture, Asian women have long been fetishized.
 The hip hop group 2 Live Crew eroticized Asian women in their 1988 hit single "Me So Horny", which topped the charts in the Netherlands.
 The song was so sexually explicit that the State of Florida banned its sale; however the ban was later overturned after 2 Live Crew filed a free speech lawsuit.
 In later songs, 2 Live Crew spoke about their fetish for Asian women, and their desire to have sex with Japanese women.
 Asian models were featured prominently in their music videos.
+Another notable song depicting the fetishization of Asian women is the song "Yellow Fever" by Bloodhound Gang.
+The song depicted exoticized references to various Asian things in American pop culture, as well as many stereotypes, and contained many Sinophobic slurs.
+This song was very controversial upon its release, and as such was omitted from its album, One Fierce Beer Coaster, during a re-release by Geffen Records.
+The song received great controversy among Asian American students at the University of Maryland, with many asking for the band to not play the song there.

 According to Marenda Tran, Asian women in the media tend to be portrayed in two ways: as an exotic foreigner, docile and nonthreatening and sexual but also innocent; or as the nerd who is still aesthetically pleasing, but also emotionless and career-oriented.
 This leads many Asian women to believe that they have to be in one of these boxes.
 It tends to convey the message that if they are smart, they cannot be sexual; or, if they are sexual, they tend to not be aware of it.
 By the late 2010s, movies such as Crazy Rich Asians and The Farewell began to break these boundaries, but they are movies that center around the Asian experience, allowing for more diversity across Asian characters.